Hathaway Scholarship

 Hathaway Scholarships are scholarships designed to provide an incentive for Wyoming students to prepare for and pursue postsecondary education within the State of Wyoming.
-The program, which was named in honor of former Wyoming Governor and U.S. Secretary of the Interior Stanley K. Hathaway, consists merit and need-based awards.
+The program, which was named in honor of former Wyoming Governor and U.S. Secretary of the Interior Stanley K. Hathaway, consists of merit and need-based awards.
 The origins of the scholarship relate to Hathaway's 1974 creation of the Wyoming Permanent Mineral Trust Fund.

-Hathaway Merit Scholarships became available for eligible recipients beginning with the class of 2006 for the 2006 fall semester and as of 2018 provided more than 5,000 students with $16m in financial aid.
+Hathaway Merit Scholarships became available for eligible recipients beginning with the class of 2006 for the 2006 fall semester and as of 2018 provided more than 5,000 students with a total of $16 million in student financial aid.
 All community colleges as well as the University of Wyoming accept the scholarship.